beling/book-pl/src/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.md

 We can also use `pub` to designate structs and enums as public, but there are a few extra details.
 If we use `pub` before a struct definition, we make the struct public, but the struct’s fields will still be private.
 We can make each field public or not on a case-by-case basis.
-In Listing 7-9, we’ve defined a public `back_of_house::Breakfast` struct with a public `toast` field but a private `seasonal_fruit` field.
+In listing 7-9, we’ve defined a public `back_of_house::Breakfast` struct with a public `toast` field but a private `seasonal_fruit` field.
 This models the case in a restaurant where the customer can pick the type of bread that comes with a meal, but the chef